Shrey0561/Raw-and-Relational-Exploring-Game-Sales-with-SQL/README.md

 ## What I'd Explore Next

-If this was a real business case:
+If this were a real business case:
- * Add game ratings or user reviews to explore impact on sales
+ * Add game ratings or user reviews to explore the impact on sales
  * Analyze sales by region + genre to see local market preferences
  * Add launch date data to study time-to-peak-sales trends
  * Use window functions (RANK, ROW_NUMBER) for leaderboard-style insights.